-8.1 The school’s safer recruitment processes follow the statutory guidance: “Keeping children safe in education September 2019, Part Three: Safer recruitment.”
+8.1 The school’s safer recruitment processes follow the statutory guidance: “Keeping children safe in education September 2020, Part Three: Safer recruitment.”

-8.2 The school will provide all the relevant information in references for a member of staff about whom there have been concerns about child protection / inappropriate conduct.
+8.2 The school will provide all the relevant information in references for a member of staff about whom there have been safeguarding concerns ie about child protection / inappropriate conduct.
 Cases in which the conclusion of an allegation has been unsubstantiated, unfounded, false or malicious will not be included in employer references.
-A history of repeated concerns or allegations which have all been found to be unsubstantiated, malicious etc. will also not be included in a reference.
+A history of repeated safeguarding concerns or allegations which have all been found to be unsubstantiated, malicious etc. will also not be included in a reference.

 8.3 The school has an open safeguarding ethos regularly addressing safeguarding responsibilities during staff meetings and fostering an ongoing culture of vigilance.
 All new staff and volunteers receive a safeguarding induction and are briefed on the code of conduct for adults working with children.
 The Leicestershire County Council induction leaflet is given to all staff and is the basis for the safeguarding induction.